ahp-electronics/xc-firmware/README.md

-# XC Intensity correlator firmware
+# XC Quantum correlators firmware

 #### This repository contains code of the XC series correlators